alladi47/2020Spring-GDP-II-Projects/README.md

 [Graduate Directed Projects](https://docs.google.com/forms/d/e/1FAIpQLSdh5fvaYHy0B5aS-x5pzRU_W5cOrrh01vXZE6FBt1A18e-9PA/viewform)

 ### Step-3:
-* After submitting the Google form, please notify to the MS-ACS office at [msacs@nwmissouri.edu].
+*Please notify the MS-ACS office after submitting this form.

+*Send an email to MSACS@nwmissouri.edu
-* Copy all the team members and Dr. Ajay Bandi in email.
+*Copy all of your team members and Dr. Ajay Bandi in the email *Subject: TeamName-TitleOfProject
-* The subject of email should be: (TitleOfProject).
+*Body: Mention the section number and any other details of the project you feel that are necessary.
+*Link to repository: Your repository link
+*Insert your signature

 * The MS-ACS office will download your repository and upload the project to our(Spring2020-GDP-II-Projects) repository.

 ### Step-4: